 How dreary to be somebody!

-This demonstrates that we’re now using standard out for successful output and standard error for error output as appropriate.
+This demonstrates that we’re now using stdout for successful output and stderr for error output as appropriate.

 Summary

 In this chapter, we’ve recapped on some of the major concepts so far and covered how to do common I/O operations in a Rust context.
-By using command line arguments, files, environment variables, and the writeln! macro with stderr, you’re now prepared to write command line applications.
+By using command line arguments, files, environment variables, and the eprintln! macro with stderr, you’re now prepared to write command line applications.
 By using the concepts from previous chapters, your code will be well-organized, be able to store data effectively in the appropriate data structures, handle errors nicely, and be well tested.

 Next, let’s explore some functional-language influenced Rust features: closures and iterators.